databrickslabs/mosaic/docs/source/api/rasterio-gdal-udfs.rst

     +-----------------------------------------------------------+------------------------------+-----------+---------------------+-------+-------+-----------+----------------------+-------------+-------+---------------------------------------------------------------------------------------------------------------+

-UDF example for writing tile files to disk
+UDF example for writing raster files to disk
 #############################################

 In this example we will show how to write a tile file to disk using Rasterio Python API.
 This is an examples showing how to materialize a tile binary object as a tile file on disk.
 The format of the output file should match the driver format of the binary object.

-Firstly we will create a spark DataFrame from a directory of tile files.
+Firstly we will create a spark DataFrame from a directory of raster files.

 .. code-block:: python

-    df = spark.read.format("gdal").load("dbfs:/path/to/tile/files").repartition(400)
+    df = spark.read.format("gdal").load("dbfs:/path/to/raster/files").repartition(400)
     df.show()
     +-----------------------------------------------------------+------------------------------+-----------+---------------------+-------+-------+-----------+----------------------+-------------+-------+---------------------------------------------------------------------------------------------------------------+
     |                                                      path |             modificationTime |    length |                uuid | ySize | xSize | bandCount |             metadata | subdatasets |  srid |                                                                                                          tile |